Elanza-48/TourismManagementSystem/README.md

 ### Development [dev]

-For Development profile, TLS certificate is not required and the ECDSA P-512 key pair is auto-generated using java [bouncycastle](https://www.bouncycastle.org/java.html) library.*
+For Development profile, TLS certificate is not required and the ECDSA P-512 key pair is auto-generated using java security API with [bouncycastle](https://www.bouncycastle.org/java.html) module provider.*

 __This project is under [MIT](./LICENSE.md) license.__